khornberg/cloud-events-handler/README.md

 # cloud-events-handler
-Send CloudEvents (and others) to a WSGI application
+Send CloudEvents (and others) to an ASGI or WSGI application

+`cloud-events-handler` converts CloudEvents and other vendor specific events into ASGI/WSGI calls for your applications

 ## Problem
-How does a WSGI application handle events from the cloud provider of choice?
+How does an ASGI/WSGI application handle events from the cloud provider of choice?

 _Events could be_
 * [CloudEvents](https://cloudevents.io/)